 Mildmay has been a charity for over one hundred and fifty years, specialising in HIV for over thirty, delivering quality care and treatment, prevention work, rehabilitation, training, education and health strengthening in the UK and East Africa.
-In 2019 we will work with our NHS partners to expand our work into new pathways.

-AFRICA:Mildmay works with over 100,000 of the most vulnerable and hard to reach people living with and affected by HIV and other related health issues.
+In East Africa, Mildmay works with over 100,000 of the most vulnerable and hard to reach people living with and affected by HIV and other related health issues.
 This includes children and their families, vulnerable children and orphans and other vulnerable groups.

 Mildmay trains many ordinary people to provide basic healthcare and social support for people living with HIV in their communities.
 This enables those in the remotest regions to receive the care they need.
-Our program of education includes the training of community healthcare workers, senior government officials, prison wardens and drug rehabilitation teams.
+Our programme of education includes the training of community healthcare workers, senior government officials, prison wardens and drug rehabilitation teams.